-Based on monitoring and review, Town staff will complete a comprehensive interim review of the CIP in Year 3 of implementation, with a detailed review in Year 5, to assess the effectiveness of the plan and its programs.
+Based on monitoring and review, City staff will complete a detailed review in Year 5, to assess the effectiveness of the plan and its programs.
 Based on this review, adjustments to the CIP may be undertaken without formal amendment to the CIP and its provisions, unless as specified in Section 7.4 Amending the CIP.